 NVQ Level 3: Produce Documents in a Business Environment

 This is a Group B optional unit at Level 3 with 4 credits.
-Candidates will have a thorough knowledge and hands on skills on the purpose of producing high quality documents, know what resources are available in the organisation / company and how to use them, follow all the policies and procedures to produce documents and use resources and stay by the specifications.
+Candidates will have a thorough knowledge and hands-on skills related to the purpose of producing high-quality documents.
+They will need to know what resources are available in the organisation / company and how to use them, follow all the policies and procedures to produce documents, use resources effectively and stay by the specifications.